Rigler School Stormwater Project

 Vision plan diagram showing locations of new play areas and stormwater features

-• Install a stormwater management in the schoolyard and in the school parking lot to capture and treat runoff before it drains to the river.
+• Installed stormwater management in the schoolyard and in the school parking lot to capture and treat runoff before it drains to the river.

-• Plant trees, in coordination with the City of Portland’s Learning Landscapes program to provide much-needed shade and improve habitat.
+• Planted trees, in coordination with the City of Portland’s Learning Landscapes program and with the help of Rigler students, to provide much-needed shade and improve habitat.

-• Enhance paths and playground access and add additional plantings and amenities like log boulder seating and picnic tables.
+• Enhanced paths and playground access and add additional plantings and amenities like log boulder seating and picnic tables.

-In addition, the Estuary Partnership’s Environmental Educators will engage the school’s students with hands-on lessons on the impacts of stormwater pollution, and how the new project in their schoolyard will positively impact their watershed.
-Students will also be involved with planting native trees and shrubs as part of the project.
+In addition, the Estuary Partnership’s Environmental Educators engaged four classes of 4th and 5th graders at the school with a hands-on lesson on the impacts of stormwater pollution, and how the new project in their schoolyard will positively impact their watershed.

 These schoolyard improvements will be transformational for the students and nearby community.
 The addition of trees will not only improve habitat for wildlife and reduce the overall heat-island effect in the neighborhood, but they will directly shade and cool west-facing classrooms.

-This project is in partnership with Depave, Juncus Studio, Portland Public Schools, Rigler School PTA Padres de Unidos (logo at left), and the Rigler School community.
+This project was in partnership with Depave, Juncus Studio, Portland Public Schools, Rigler School PTA Padres de Unidos, and the Rigler School community.
 Funders include the City of Portland Bureau of Environmental Services Percent for Green grant program, the Rose Foundation, Depave, East Multnomah Soil and Water Conservation District Partners in Conservation grant, and EPA’s Columbia River Basin Restoration Program.